 Three and a half months later, Lindsay’s aggressive behaviors have subsided.
 We fully expect the assessment levels that were in the clinical range four months ago to be in the normal range now.
 Lindsay is now visiting her birth mom for extended visits and Chosen has begun working with her mom to teach her the same skills.
 The hope is that, if reunification occurs, Lindsay’s birth mom will be equipped to use the same language and skills.

-Lindsay’s foster family recently told us that Chosen was the most helpful part of their fostering journey, and they could not have continued without them.
+Lindsay’s foster family recently told us that Chosen was the most helpful part of their fostering journey, and they could not have continued without us.

 Stories like Lindsay’s prove that healing is possible.